 Brilliant Batra bags easy win in ITTF German Open preliminary round

-Indian paddler Manika Batra got off to a great start at the 2019 ITTF German Open winning her second preliminary round in straight sets against Jinnipa Sawettabut of Thailand.
+Indian paddler Manika Batra got off to a great start at the 2019 ITTF German Open winning her second preliminary round in straight games against Jinnipa Sawettabut of Thailand.

 After suffering an unexpected early exit at the recently concluded Swedish Open, a determined Batra was in no mood to let that happen in Bremen as she kept her focus and did not let her Thai opponent take a lead of more than a point in the four games.